-Vulcan Alphas are basically the same mold shape as the standard black Vulcan Strength bumpers.
-The difference is in the rubber compound used and the specks of color in the rubber.
+Vulcan Alphas are basically the same mold shapes as the standard black Vulcan Strength bumpers.
+The difference is in the rubber compound that’s used, and the specks of color in the rubber.

-Of course the colors themselves correspond with the IWF-color scheme, with the 25’s being green, 35’s being yellow, 45’s blue, and 55’s red.
-There really is no color for a 10-pound plate, so like what most companies do, Vulcan went with grey.
+Of course the colors themselves correspond with the IWF-color scheme, with the 25’s being green, 35’s yellow, 45’s blue, and 55’s red.
+There really is no IWF-color for a 10-lb plate, so like what most companies do, Vulcan went with grey.

-Alphas have just the slightest bit more bounce than the high density, basic bumper plates, but it’s negligible.
+Alphas have just the slightest bit more bounce than the high-density, basic bumper plates, but it is negligible.
 The real difference is between Alphas and crumb rubber plates.
-As you probably know, crumb rubber has a tendency to skip and bounce around the platform.
+As you probably know, crumb rubber has a tendency to skip and bounce about the platform.
 There is none of that chaos with the Alphas – just a reliable, dead blow.

-Prior to the Alphas, the only plates that could consistently handle being dropped on abrasive, outdoor surfaces were the crumb rubber plates like the HI-Temps.
-Basic, virgin rubber bumpers are just too firm to be dropped on asphalt, gravel, and other uneven outdoor surfaces.
+Prior to the Vulcan Alphas, the only plates that could consistently handle being dropped on abrasive, outdoor surfaces were the crumb rubber plates like the HI-Temps.
+Standard virgin rubber bumpers are just too firm to be safely dropped on asphalt, gravel, and other uneven outdoor surfaces.

-While crumb rubber is still a completely viable option for outdoor training and WODs, you still get to deal with the crazy bounce – bounce that can be even more unpredictable when dealing with uneven surfaces.
+Crumb rubber is still a completely viable option for outdoor training and WODs, but you still have to deal with the erratic bounding; bounce that can be even more unpredictable when dealing with uneven surfaces.
 Again, Alphas don’t have that insane crumb rubber bounce – they dead blow like a basic bumper.

-Don’t get me wrong, I’m not trying to convince you that Alphas are 1000x better than crumb rubber when it comes to the outdoor use thing, but because of the low bounce, IWF colors, lower price, and the fact that Alphas don’t flake apart like crumb rubber tends to, they definitely are somewhat better.
+Don’t get me wrong, I’m not trying to convince you that Alphas are 1000x better than crumb rubber when it comes to the outdoor use thing, but because of the low bounce, IWF colors, lower price, and the fact that Alphas don’t flake apart like crumb rubber, they are arguably a better value.

-The Alphas have a stainless steel, hooked insert.
-Hooked inserts are basically a normal insert with welded rebar that the rubber of the bumper gets molded around – the point being to create a more permanent and improved bond between insert and bumper.
-What this means to you as an Alpha owner is that your bumpers are unlikely to ever have an issue with insert separation.
+The Alphas have a stainless steel hooked insert.
+These are like normal inserts, except they have welded rebar that the rubber of the bumper gets molded around; with the point being to create a more permanent and improved bond between the insert and the bumper.
+What this means to you as an Alpha owner is that your bumpers are unlikely to ever experience insert separation.
 Sure it’s not the most common bumper issue, but it does happen and it’s always nice to know that it’s been addressed.
-You’d be surprised how few companies bother to use hooked inserts by the way.
+You’d be surprised how few companies even bother to use hooked inserts despite them having no impact on cost.

-Vulcan Alphas have the advantage of being about 30% quieter than virgin rubber plates when dropped from an overhead position.
-That 30% figure is Vulcan’s based on tests they did with a decibel meter, which I cannot confirm, but I can confirm that they are indeed noticeably quieter.
-I’d say that they are about as quiet as XFs (for those of you who have used those in the past), but without the excessive width, unpredictable bounce, and unjust price.
+Vulcan Alphas have the advantage of being roughly 30% quieter than virgin rubber plates when dropped from an overhead position.
+That 30% figure is Vulcan’s based on tests they did with a decibel meter, which I cannot confirm, but I can confirm that they are noticeably quieter.
+I’d say that they are about as quiet as XFs (for those of you who have used those in the past), but without the excessive width, unpredictable bounce, and high price.

-Reducing the noise that comes from a dropped barbell is important for a lot of lifters, personal trainers, and coaches.
-Garage gym owners have neighbors and families to think of, and many CrossFit boxes share walls with retail shops.
+Reducing the noise that comes from a dropped bar is important for a lot of lifters, personal trainers, and coaches.
+Garage/home gym owners have neighbors and families to think of, and many CrossFit boxes share walls with retail stores.
 Prior to the Alphas, your only real choices for quiet bumpers were HI-Temps and the aforementioned XF.
 HI-Temps are thick, bouncy, and slightly more expensive – and not that much quieter than basic plates.
-XFs are certainly a quiet plate, but they are insanely thick, over-priced, and carry a garbage warranty.
+XFs are certainly a quiet plate, but they are insanely thick, over-priced, and carry a bad warranty.

-With the Alpha, you get the quiet plates at a reasonable cost.
-On top of that, you get a normal plate thickness, less bounce, and even added color.
+With the Alphas you get quiet plates at a reasonable cost.
+On top of that, you get a normal plate thickness, less bouncing, and even added color.
 I have no problem with HI-Temps or XFs from a functional standpoint, nor do I worry about their durability (for the most part), but I’d be lying if I said they compared to the Alphas when it comes to features and price.

-You know that nasty smell when you get new bumper plates dropped off?
+You know that awful smell when you get new rubber products?
 That horrible, lingering smell that forces you to store your plates outside the first week or two?
-Well that smell does not exist on the Alphas.
-As I mentioned, Alphas are made from a completely different rubber compound, and while they don’t smell like roses or bubble gum, they certainly aren’t offensive like virgin and recycled rubber, and what little smell there is dissipates in days instead of weeks.
+Well that smell is less of an issue with the Alphas.
+Again, Alphas are made from a completely new and different rubber compound, and while they don’t smell like roses or bubble gum, they certainly aren’t offensive like virgin and recycled rubber, and what little smell there is dissipates quickly if cleaned and stored outside overnight.

-That said, there is a thin layer of silicone on the plates that you need to wipe away with a rag and some soap, but as you probably know from other rubber products, that’s pretty normal.
-That silicon is put on deliberately at the factory to protect the rubber from discoloring and blooming as it oxidizes.
+Clean?
+Yes, there is a thin layer of silicone on the plates that you need to wipe away with a rag and some soap, but as you probably know from other rubber products, that’s not all that unusual.
+That silicon is put on deliberately at the factory to protect the rubber from blooming and discoloring as it oxidizes.
 Pretty normal stuff.

 Plate Width & Diameter

 Alpha Bumpers are the same 450 mm diameter as any other Olympic bumper plate.
-The only exception to this is the 10-pound Alphas, which are closer to about 400 mm in diameter (below image has the 10’s stacked on the 25’s).
+The only exception to this is the 10-lb Alphas which are closer to about 400 mm (below image has the 10’s stacked on the 25’s).

-This is very interesting to me because with pretty much all other bumper plate brands and styles, the skinny 10-pound plate is by far the most fragile and the most likely to fail.
+This is very interesting to me because with pretty much all other bumper plate brands and styles, the skinny 10-lb plate is by far the most fragile and the most likely to fail.
 It’s also the plate size that comes with the worst warranty.
-All Vulcan did with their Alpha 10’s is take 11-12% or so off the diameter of the plate and add that material back to the thickness of the plate.
+All Vulcan did with their Alpha 10’s is take 11-12% or so off the diameter of the plate and add that material back to the thickness.
 Now you get a pair of 10’s that is only moderately smaller, more durable, and much less likely to ever need to be replaced.
 And yes, they can be used for technique purposes.

-In terms of the thickness of each plate, I’ve attached the dimensions in the chart below.
+In terms of the thickness of each plate, I have attached the dimensions in the chart below.
 You’ll notice that not only are Vulcan Alphas thinner than the HI-Temps and XFs, but also marginally thinner than basic plates as well.
-By basic, I am referring to standard bumper brands like the HG, AB Sports, and so on – these brands and models all share just about the same overall plate dimensions.
+By “basic” I am referring to standard bumper brands like the HG, AB Sports, and so on – these brands and models all share just about the same overall plate dimensions.

 |Bumper Plate Widths||Vulcan Alphas||Basics||HI-Temps||Eleiko XFs|